kingsman142/Projects/README.md

 =====Videos=====
 My archive of videos from projects.
 Currently, there is only one video, and it is for the LWJGL-PC project to show users how the program looks with multiple tests and a couple of modifications.

+=====Playlist=====
+I gained inspiration for this project from a problem of mine that I recognized: I had too many Youtube bookmarks of my favorite songs, yet no way to play them all efficiently; so, my solution was to make my own playlist so I can enjoy literally hundreds of hours of music (turns out I had ~1860 bookmarks, wow).
+This program utilizes JavaScript to create a chrome extension, accessing a user's bookmarks on the current computer.
+These bookmarks are then stored, and the Youtube API is used to create a Youtube playlist from those bookmarks so they can easily be listened to at any given time (still working on this part).
+Future features may include access to the Spotify API in order to sync a user's Spotify songs and their Youtube bookmarks.